simpleviewinc/mongolayer/README.md

 Runs a find query on a mongoDB collection and returns an array of `mongolayer.Document`.

+Usage of `castDocs : false` and passing `fields` is recommended for performance.
+When done so it will only return the specified fields, and will pull down less data from MongoDB.

 Hooks: `beforeFind` -> `beforeFilter` -> `afterFind`

 Arguments